jarrod-lowe/wildsea/README.md

   * Add another role with ReadyOnlyAccess, don't restrict the branch, and call it GitHubAccess-Wildsea
 * Add an environment "main"
   * Add an Environment Secret "AWS_ACCOUNT" with the ID of the AWS Account
+  * Add an Environment Secret "AWS_REGION" with the AWS Region you want to use